Diana-Secarea/FLAGS-UPB-cyberedu-2025/Binary-Quals.md

 secarea@D1040H:~/black-hole$ file black_hole

 black_hole: ELF 64-bit LSB executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, for GNU/Linux 2.6.32, BuildID[sha1]=6439cdadea41568aa86925beb0c82f9f1c01b56c, stripped
+Analysis:

+This is a 64-bit dynamically linked ELF binary, which uses standard libraries (libc).

+The binary is stripped, so symbol names (e.g., main, print_flag) are removed — we'll need to reverse statically or dynamically.

+The interpreter is set to /lib64/ld-linux-x86-64.so.2 — normal for dynamically linked binaries.

 we run secarea@D1040H:~/black-hole$ strace ./black_hole and we realise that :
+We trace the file descriptor 3 earlier in the strace:
+##### openat(AT_FDCWD, "/dev/null", O_WRONLY|O_CREAT|O_TRUNC, 0666) = 3
 #### write(3, "SSS{the_more_you_look_the_less_y"..., 48) = 48 and that the binary is writing this to /dev/null
 It is writing 48 characters therefore we need to extract all the strace,
 ### we rneed to rerun strace with FULL capture like this: